jakobringler/blog/content/notes/Slit Scanning.md

 > [!quote] Source:
 >
 > The amazing RBD sim and render is from [Gurmukh Sandhu](https://ca.linkedin.com/in/gurmukh-sandhu-972ba3257), who was so kind to let me use it for this experiment

+> [!idea] Inspiration:
+>
+> Stephan Helbing presented a similar setup for XK Studio in an amazing [hive talk](https://youtu.be/DSgxi06vZI0?si=ObVzLCde-_7orQ7o&t=2807).
+My setup is loosely inspired by it.
+The main addition is the "straight to COPs" part, which makes it much faster to iterate

 You can see the impact and destruction in some parts of the image before the ball hit the violin.
 3D video? somewhat!